Old-Fashioned Dandelion, Grape, and Cherry Wine Recipes

 2 cups sugar

 Pour sugar and whiskey over the cherries.
-Let stand 6 weeks.
+Let it stand for six weeks.
 Strain and bottle.

 Dandelion Wine

-2 quarts of dandelion flower heads (remove greens on the back)
+2 quarts dandelion flower heads (remove greens on the back)

 4 quarts water